foundriesio/docs/source/reference-manual/security/boot-software-updates.rst

 ~~~~~~~~~~~~~~~~

 U-boot FIT-image is a generic name for the signed FIT-image that
-contains u-boot.bin and a host of other firmware.
-This file is verified
+contains U-Boot proper (u-boot.bin) and a host of other firmware.
-by SPL via a public key stored in SPL’s dtb.
-This artifact is signed as
+This file is verified by SPL via a public key stored in SPL’s dtb.
-a part of CI and CAN be included automatically in a boot software OTA
+This artifact may be signed (on closed boards) as a part of CI and
-package.
+CAN be included automatically in a boot software OTA package.

 -  U-boot-nodtb.bin
 -  U-boot.dtb